ajobi/vue-snip/README.md

 ## IE11 Support

-IE11 does not support `-webkit-line-clamp` (automatically falls back to the JS method), and the `ResizeObserver API`.
+IE11 does not support `-webkit-line-clamp` (falls back to the JS method), and the `ResizeObserver API`.
 This API needs to be polyfilled (recommended: https://www.npmjs.com/package/@juggle/resize-observer)

 ``` javascript
 import Vue from 'vue'